Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 Selection of IEEE and OSA paper archives was determined in terms of the application area.
 While IEEE papers focus more on electronics-related research issues, OSA focuses on optics.
 Thus, the keyword searches with “phase change material” for both paper archives are expected to provide PCM research trends in (i) electronics in general and in (ii) optics.

-Figure 1 shows the top 30 keywords appeared in the search result (with “phase change material”) sorted by the appearing frequency.
+Table 1 shows the top 30 keywords appeared in the search result (with “phase change material”) sorted by the appearing frequency.
 In order to put a bound in the research trend period, the search is filtered from the year 2004 to 2019.
 “Phase change material” is provided as the search word.
 IEEE search services (https://ieeexplore.ieee.org/search/advanced) generated a total of 5891 results and OSA (https://www.osapublishing.org/search.cfm) generated 974 papers, as of December 8, 2019.
 Since manually retrieving all the search results from the web pages takes excessive time and effort, the first 1000 search results from IEEE and 500 searches from OSA results are selected to further analyze the keywords listed in the papers.

 The keyword information can be extracted from the citation data (RIS format in particular) provided by the search services and a simple Python script was written to extract the keywords.
 Once the keywords are retrieved, its frequencies are counted and sorted in a descending order.
-From Figure 1, it can be seen that the keywords chosen by the authors show different trends depending on the search results being from IEEE or OSA archive.
+From Table 1, it can be seen that the keywords chosen by the authors show different trends depending on the search results being from IEEE or OSA archive.

 | **Keyword (IEEE)**                 | **Count** |
 | ---------------------------------- | --------- |